-The Cannes Film Festival is known for its surprisingly variety of genres.
+The Cannes Film Festival is known for its surprising variety of genres according to a criminal defense attorney Phoenix.
 Even those films that don’t go on to win the Palme D’Or are often propelled to commercial and critical success after debuting at the festival.
 A number of scary movies have gained cult followings after first appearing at Cannes.
 Here are just a few of the best that you might want to go binge-watch right now!

 If you’re a fan of older horror movies with a knack for the thrill ride, then look no further than the 1972 Alfred Hitchcock films (one of his last), Frenzy.
 Everyone likes a good murder mystery, but not all can be so playful and comical as the cult classic, Clue.
 Frenzy follows a man who was accused of a string of crimes he did not commit, while the real “necktie” killer was still on the loose.